Last update: 02.12.2019

-The VPN has stuff going for it – a tracking-block feature, malware protection, split tunneling, a positively user-friendly client, and a 7-day CyberGhost free trial.
+The VPN has a lot of stuff going for it – a tracking-block feature, malware protection, split tunneling, a positively user-friendly client, and a 7-day CyberGhost free trial.
 But don’t get too excited.
 It’s just not the best.

 Is CyberGhost safe to use?